A digital quantum simulation of the Agassi model: Introduction

-{\it{Introduction}}.--- During the past few decades the possibility of using controllable quantum systems to simulate other quantum systems has been explored extensively~\cite{NoriRMP}.
+During the past few decades the possibility of using controllable quantum systems to simulate other quantum systems has been explored extensively~\cite{NoriRMP}.
 Different quantum platforms have been proposed to reproduce quantum models experimentally, including superconducting circuits, ion traps, cold atoms, quantum dots, as well as quantum photonics~\cite{NoriRMP}.
 One of the emerging fields proposed for quantum simulations is the analysis of nuclear physics models.
-In particular, a cloud quantum computing of an atomic nucleus~\cite{LougosvkiNuclear}, a quantum-classical simulation of Schwinger-model dynamics~\cite{SavagePRA}, and quantum simulations of quantum field theories with trapped ions and superconducting circuits~\cite{CasanovaPRL,Garcia-Alvarez,MezzacapoPRL,Kihwan} have been proposed and sometimes experimentally realized.
+In particular, a cloud quantum computing of an atomic nucleus~\cite{LougosvkiNuclear}, quantum simulations of Schwinger-model dynamics~\cite{Zoller1,Zoller2,Zoller3,SavagePRA}, and quantum simulations of quantum field theories with trapped ions and superconducting circuits~\cite{CasanovaPRL,Garcia-Alvarez,MezzacapoPRL,Kihwan} have been proposed and sometimes experimentally realized.
 For a thorough review of this research field with updated references see Ref.~\cite{BanulsReviewQFT}.
 However, a paradigmatic quantum nuclear system such as the Agassi model~\cite{Agassi68} has not been analyzed in the context of quantum simulations.
-Its relevance for a wide variety of fields, including many-body quantum systems and quantum phase transitions, as well as the difficulty to numerically compute the dynamics and static properties of large quantum systems, motivates the quantum simulation of the Agassi model.
+Its relevance in Nuclear Physics, but also in a wide variety of fields, including many-body quantum systems and quantum phase transitions, as well as the difficulty to numerically compute the dynamics and static properties of large quantum systems, motivates the quantum simulation of the Agassi model.

+The importance of quantum information science (QIS) in Nuclear Physics cannot be underestimated in view of the report of the U.S. Department of Energy (DOE) \cite{Cloe19} where in its Research Opportunity II establishes ``A broad theory program should be supported, which can, e.g., develop methods to address problems in NP using digital quantum computers and quantum simulators, utilize QIS concepts to better understand nuclear phenomena (such as the nuclear many-body problem and hadronization), and develop new QIS applications of importance to nuclear physics''.
+The present work represents a first step in the direction of this general goal.
+The use of quantum computing for solving present Nuclear Physics problems has been reviewed in \cite{Zhan21}.